jaclynpgh/CS361_Portfolio_Project/README.md

 ### Created a Travel Application that employs a mapping microservice as well as the Yelp API to obtain data.
 ### Created two Image scrapper microservice to be utilized by teammate's applications: </div>
-    - Scrape Bing images by passing in a search query.
+    - Scrapes Bing images by passing in a search query.
 Returns the first 35 images corresponding to the query.</li>
-    - Scrape any website by passing in the website's url.
+    - Scrapes any website by passing in the website's url.
 Returns all images on the website.</li>